 #3.
 The Doctors.

-The White River Development Association decending on Ruddels last
+The White River Development Association descending on Ruddels last

 Thursday for their midsummer meeting.